al-fatih87/Bank-Simulator-Revision-2/README.md

 This is a revised version of the previous version.
 I modified the modules into one because of circular reference error.

+NOTE: DO NOT run the main.py, Point the Run Configuration to function.py

 As in the previous one, this project is a Bank Simulator that simulates the banking system and operations, which includes account opening, account balance check, deposit and transfers/withdrawals.
 The aim of this Project is basically to create and manage your own bank at home.